Oracle Forms: Forms 3.x

 The source file was an *.INP ASCII file.
 The runtime file was an *.FRM binary file.

-The IDE was greatly improved to allow editing of PL/SQL code and this reduced the common practise of editing the INP source file directly.
+The IDE was greatly improved to allow editing of PL/SQL code, and this reduced the common practice of editing the INP source file directly.

 Forms 3 automatically generated Forms triggers and code to support some database constraints such as primary keys and foreign keys.
 Constraints could be defined, but not enforced in the Oracle 6 database at this time, so Oracle used Forms 3 to claim that it supported constraints in its technology stack.

 Forms 4.0

 Oracle Forms version 4.0 was the first true GUI based version of the product that supported GUI elements such as checkboxes and radio groups in the Forms editor and at runtime.

 Although not publicly advertised, a character-based runtime was still available for certain customers on request.

 The arrival of Microsoft Windows 3 and competitive products running under Windows forced Oracle to release this GUI version of Forms for commercial reasons.
 Forms 4.0 accompanied Oracle database version 6 with support for Microsoft Windows and X Windows.

 A new IDE was introduced in this version.
-Each type of object had an editor window that was optimised for it, so the field editor looked quite different to the window editor.
+Each type of object had an editor window that was optimized for it, so the field editor looked quite different to the window editor.
 These would be abandoned in the next release and replaced with property sheets that were made popular with Visual Basic.